Iso-entangled mutually unbiased bases, symmetric quantum measurements and mixed-state designs: Explicit form of iso-entangled states forming MUBs

 where the global unitary transform reads \begin{small}

 \end{small} Explicitly, we obtain two local generators $h_1, h_2$ (which do not directly correspond to those in \eqref{eq:gens_H_sym}) \begin{small}

 \end{small} In this basis, we see that the first and the second tensor factor are similar, but not identical; they correspond to inequivalent representations of $\mathrm{SL}(2,5)$.
 Applying the transformation $T$ to the complete MUB in \eqref{eq:MUB1}--\eqref{eq:MUB5} we obtain the $20$ states of the iso-entangled complete set of MUBs shown in Table \ref{table:isoMUB}.
-Partial traces over both sunsystems of these 20 states form regular dodecahedra in the Bloch ball, shown in Fig. \ref{2221}.
+Partial traces over both subsystems of these 20 states form regular dodecahedra in the Bloch ball, shown in Fig. 2.
 Both configurations are related by an antiunitary transformation, which includes multiplication by a diagonal matrix with diagonal $\qty(1,\,i)$ and complex conjugation.
 The phases are chosen such that the action of $H_{\text{local}}$ on these states does not introduce additional phase factors.

-Furthermore, due to the symmetry of the group $H_{\rm perm}$, for each tensor factor the sets of $20$ unitary single-qubit matrices acting in both subsystems to generate elements of all five MUBs from the fiducial state \eqref{fiducial_vector}, form a unitary $5$-design.
+Furthermore, due to the symmetry of the group $H_{\rm perm}$, for each tensor factor the sets of $20$ unitary single-qubit matrices acting in both subsystems to generate elements of all five MUBs from the fiducial state (1), form a unitary $5$-design.
+It is worth to emphasize here that a given configuration treated as a design in various spaces may lead to designs of a different degree.
+For instance, the set of five iso-entangled MUBs in ${\cal H}_4$ forms a projective $2$-design, the partial traces of these 20 vectors lead to a mixed-state $3$-design inside the Bloch ball $\Omega_2$, while the corresponding $20$ unitary matrices form an unitary $5$-design in $U(2)$.
+A single iso-entangled basis is a projective $1$-design, its partial traces form a mixed-state $2$-design in $\Omega_2$, and the corresponding 4 unitary matrices lead to a unitary $2$-design.